go-vela/vela-downstream/DOCS.md

 ## Usage

+> **NOTE:**
+>
+> Users should refrain from using latest as the tag for the Docker image.
+>
-**NOTE: It is not recommended to use `latest` as the tag for the Docker image.
-Users should use a semantically versioned tag instead.**
+> It is recommended to use a semantically versioned tag instead.

 Sample of triggering a downstream build: